top of page

 with Sandor Katz

 Join Sandor Katz as he discusses the art of fermentation.
-This class will be a general overview where Sandor will share the knowledge he has gained over decades of fermenting.
+This class will be a general overview where Sandor will share the knowledge he has gained over decades of fermenting all over the world!

 Screen Shot 2021-05-04 at 7.30.50 AM.png